Last Updated on June 19, 2023 by Matt

 What Are Calories?

-The daily calorie guidelines for an adult male to keep a healthy body weight is roughly 2,500 kcal, whereas for an adult female the intake should be around 2,000 kcal.
+The daily calorie guideline for an adult male to keep a healthy body weight is roughly 2,500 kcal, whereas, for an adult female, the intake should be around 2,000 kcal.
 However, this is not a comprehensive formula.
 These values will vary depending on the person’s age, height and weight, level and constancy of physical activity, as well as his/her metabolism and lifestyle.
 Besides, if we end up having a higher calorie input today, that doesn’t mean we will gain weight automatically.

 How To Burn Calories

 If the amount of calories we should consume is dependent on a series of factors, so is the amount of calories we burn during physical exercise.
 These include personal characteristics such as our age and size.
 But, perhaps more importantly, the type of activity we do and the intensity with which we do it.
 That is, the more vigorous the activity, the more calories are used, e.g. running will burn more calories than walking.

 When it comes to the burning of calories, there is only one undisputed constant: the more physical activity we do, the more energy we use.
 So if we happen to gain weight, it means we are either consuming too many calories or not spending enough.
 Therefore, we need to burn those excess calories to re-establish the balance.
 This is done through a combination of diet changes and increased physical exercise.
 And that is when surfing comes in.

 How Many Calories Do You Burn When Surfing?

 Many people associate the image of a surfer associate with a healthy, fit body.
 And rightly so: riding waves is a full-body workout that helps people keep their bodies in shape.
 What is more, each aspect of a surf session has its own benefits to the physique – from the strengthening of shoulders and arms through paddling and popping up to the increasing of balance and the toughening of leg and core through wave riding and performing tricks.